 4. Pitch Your Idea

-After you’ve carefully chosen your prospects, come up with a list of benefits for both your organization and your potential partners’ organizations that you can pitch.
+After you’ve carefully chosen your prospective like-minded businesses, come up with a list of benefits for both your organization and your potential partners’ organizations that you can pitch.
 Here are a few sample benefits you can highlight:

 - Opens the door to cross-sell.
 A strategic partnership between a bridal shop and photography company opens the opportunity to cross-sell to each other’s customers.